 Beyond EAG, opportunities exist among small private airways that operate aircraft carrying fewer than 50 passengers.
 These private airlines usually provide domestic flight services—mostly chartered—to remote locations for the diplomatic community, private entities, and humanitarian non-governmental organizations.

 |Total Market Size

 |Total Local Production

 |Imports from the United States

 (total market size = (total local production + imports) - exports)

-Addis Ababa Bole International Airport completed renovation and expansion of its terminals in late 2019.
-In addition, EAE has carried out a feasibility study and location reviews for the Bishoftu airport outside of Addis Ababa.
-Tenders for design and construction of the new major airport will be issued during late 2020, but these upcoming tenders present future opportunities for U.S. infrastructure firms.
-There are many opportunities for U.S. companies to bid on the design and construction of the major airport.
-Additionally, the new airport will need equipment, machinery, and structures related to indoor and outdoor facilities, including new headquarters, baggage handling, shopping centers, a new cargo terminal, transfers, and parking.
-Other domestic airports will also require communication, safety, and security equipment as planned upgrades occur in coming years.
+EAE has carried out a feasibility study and location reviews for the planned Bishoftu airport project.
+Tenders for design and construction of the new major airport are anticipated in the next year, representing opportunities for U.S. infrastructure firms.
+Additionally, the new airport will need equipment, machinery, and structures related to indoor and outdoor facilities, including baggage handling, shopping centers, a new cargo terminal, and parking.
+Planned investments in other domestic airports will also require communication, safety, and security equipment in coming years.
 EAE requires ICT infrastructure and a commercial development plan, which should pave the way for U.S. companies to bid on upcoming tenders.